LinusBijan/least-square_fitting_of-zircon-melt_REE_D/Non_Linear_Fit_Code/1_README.txt

 The Code will not work if the folder structure will be changed

-The code 3_Non_Linear_Regression.py works for all regressions to the lattice strain model just change the ri for the elements.
+The code 3_Non_Linear_Regression.py works for all regressions to the lattice strain model just change the ionic radius ri for the elements.
 The  4_Non_Linear_Regression_constrained.py works for zircon only.

 The data in the test file is from Burnham, A.D., Berry, A.J., 2012.
 An experimental study of trace element partitioning between zircon and melt as a function of oxygen fugacity.
 Geochimica et Cosmochimica Acta 95, 196-212.